 - Sprinkle Jell-O and unflavored gelatin over water and let sit for 5 minutes.

-- Put saucepan on stove over medium heat and heat until the gelatin has combined with the water (takes about 2 minutes).
+- Put the saucepan on the stove over medium heat and heat until the gelatin has combined with the water (takes about 2 minutes).

-- Pour mixture in to a liquid measuring cup.
+- Pour the mixture into a liquid measuring cup.

 This post contains affiliate links.